Hip Injury From A Work Accident?

 SEEK THE HELP OF A FORT WAYNE HIP INJURY LAWYER

-Hips injuries are devastating, and accident victims need an aggressive attorney to look out for them.
+Hips injuries are devastating, and accident victims need an aggressive hip injury attorney in Fort Wayne to look out for them.
 Please call Delventhal Law Office today.
 We are pleased to offer a free consultation where we can discuss your case in more detail.
+So call us today at (260) 484-6655.

 AREAS WE PRACTICE